ShivankK26/Router-Academy-Courses/docs/router-nitro/Using Asset Transfer SDK - Part 2.md

 );
 ```

-Make sure to replace evmPrivateKey with your Private Key .
+Make sure to Replace `evmPrivateKey` with your Private Key.
-Note : This is just a tutorial , so abstain from using Private Key which you use for normal usage.
+Note: This is just a Tutorial, so Abstain from using Private Key which you use for Normal Usage.

-### 6. Getting Quote
+### 5. Getting Quote

 #### Description:

-Router Nitro enables you to interact with the nitro contract and initiate CrossChain token transfers.
-The first step in this process is to request a quote, which provides you with essential details about the proposed token transfer.
+Router Nitro enables you to interact with the Nitro Contract and initiate cross-chain Token Transfers.
+The First step in this Process is to Request a Quote, which provides you with essential Details about the Proposed Token Transfer.
-Request a quote from Pathfinder for the desired asset transfer, specifying source and destination chain IDs, token addresses, and the amount of assets to be transferred.
-In our case , we are transferring 10 AFTT tokens.
+Request a Quote from Pathfinder for the Desired Asset Transfer, specifying Source and Destination Chain IDs, Token Addresses, and the Amount of Assets to be Transferred.
+In this case, we are Transferring 10 AFTT Tokens.

 #### Example: